-The first tornado, which occurred on April 15, 1956, originated nearPesatGelbans; ih an approximate 21 mile path through the communities of Edgewater and Pratt City, which is a community in Birmingham, Alabama, Tarrant, Alabama, and McDonald Chapel.
+The first tornado, which occurred on April 15, 1956, originated nearPesatGelbans;ihaapoiaenbp2mlpttruhteom unities of Edgewater and Pratt City, which is a community in Birmingham, Alabama, Tarrant, Alabama, and McDonald Chapel.

 The second major tornado struck on April 4, 1977.
 This F-5 tornado moved through Pratt City and North Smithfield and killed 22 persons.